rishabhsri/GSWeather/README.md

 # GSWeatherAssignment

-Given by Goldman Sachs...
+Given by GS...

-This application allows to browse the weather information for any city.
+This application allows browsing the weather information for any city.

-After entering the name of the city, hit the "go" button of keyboard in order to fetch the current weather.
+After entering the name of the city, hit the "go" button on the keyboard in order to fetch the current weather.

-Details we shows are Temprature, Wind speed, Humidity, Visibility, Sunrise and Sunset
+Details we show are Temperature, Wind speed, Humidity, Visibility, Sunrise, and Sunset.

-You can also mark a destination/city as favorite so that in the future you can directly access that city.
-In Offline, You can still see the last updated data of a city marked as favourite.
+You can also mark a destination/city as a favorite so that in the future you can directly access that city.In Offline, You can still see the last updated data of a city marked as favorite.

-##### For fetching weather information, We used openweathermap.org's public weathe APIs...
+##### For fetching weather information, We used openweathermap.org's public weather APIs...
-##### No third party library is used.
+##### No third-party library is used.